fullcontact/full.async/README.md

 support out of the box.
 If something within a `go` block throws an exception, it will be logged but the block will simply return `nil`, hiding any information about the actual exception.
-You could wrap the body of each `go` block within an exception handler but that's  not very convenient.
-Full.async provide a set of helper functions and macros for dealing with exceptions in a simple manner:
+You could wrap the body of each `go` block within an exception handler but that's  not very convenient. `full.async` provides a set of helper functions and macros for dealing with exceptions in a simple manner:

 * `go-try`: equivalent of `go` but catches any exceptions thrown and returns via